Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 	* **Deployment solution: Azure SQL Managed Instance**   ✅
 	* **Resiliency solution: Auto-failover group**   ✅

+**Active geo-replication is not supported by Azure SQL Managed Instance.**

 #### Question 52

 You plan to back up the keys in KeyVault1.